Speaker of the House of Commons (United Kingdom): The modern speakership

 The speakership evolved into its modern form—in which the holder is an impartial and apolitical officer who does not belong to any party—only during the middle of the 19th century.

-Over 150 individuals have served as Speaker of the House of Commons.
+More than 150 individuals have served as Speaker of the House of Commons.
 Their names are inscribed in gold leaf around the upper walls of Room C of the House of Commons Library.
 Betty Boothroyd, elected in 1992, was the first female speaker (the first woman to sit in the speaker's chair was Betty Harvie Anderson, a Deputy Speaker from 1970).
 Michael Martin, elected in 2000, was the first Catholic speaker since the Reformation.
 John Bercow, elected in 2009, was the first Jewish speaker.

 The speaker has significant influence on legislation, for example by selecting which amendments to a bill may be proposed, and by interpreting and enforcing the rules of Parliament as laid out in the official parliamentary rulebook, Erskine May.
 In 2019 Speaker John Bercow had significant influence in selecting which important amendments to legislation affecting Britain's exit from the European Union could be voted on, and later by not allowing the government to repeat a vote on the terms of exit, as the same motion may not be proposed twice in the same session of Parliament.
 Bercow was criticised for these interventions, but said that he was acting within his powers and enforcing clear rules in a non-partisan way.

 Until 1992, all speakers were men, and were always addressed in Parliament as "Mr Speaker", and their deputies as "Mr Deputy Speaker".
 Betty Boothroyd was, at her request, addressed as "Madam Speaker".
 When Betty Harvie Anderson served in the 1970s as a Deputy Speaker, on the other hand, she was addressed as "Mr Deputy Speaker".
-Eleanor Laing, a Deputy Speaker since 2013, is addressed as "Madam Deputy Speaker".
+Eleanor Laing, who was a Deputy Speaker from 2013 to 2019 and again from 2020 to 2024, was addressed as "Madam Deputy Speaker".

-The speaker has traditionally been offered a life peerage in the House of Lords upon stepping down - even if ousted following a political scandal.
+The speaker has traditionally been offered a life peerage in the House of Lords upon stepping down – even if ousted following a political scandal.
 This tradition was broken in 2020 when John Bercow became the first Speaker in 230 years to step down and not be nominated for the Lords by the government.